web-extend/web-extend/docs/guide/start/quick-start.md

 - [Svelte](https://svelte.dev/)
 - [Solid](https://www.solidjs.com/)

-> Note: While these templates are provided out of the box, WebExtend is framework-agnostic and can work with any frontend framework.
+> Note: While these templates are provided out of the box, Bext is framework-agnostic and can work with any frontend framework.
 For other frameworks, you may need to follow the manual installation process.

 You can also directly specify the project name and the template via additional arguments.
 For example, to create a React project: